akka/akka-quickstart-scala.g8/docs/src/main/paradox/create-actors.md

 An `ActorSystem` has a name and a guardian actor.
 The bootstrap of your application is typically done within the guardian actor.

-The Hello work guardian actor is `GreeterMain`.
+The Hello World guardian actor is `GreeterMain`.

 @@snip [AkkaQuickstart.scala](/src/main/g8/src/main/scala/$package$/AkkaQuickstart.scala) { #actor-system }